-A clawback policy (the "Clawback Policy") was recommended by the HRNGC (which has now been replaced with respect to compensation and other similar matters by the HRCC) and adopted by the Board of Directors effective January 22, 2015.
-The Clawback Policy allows the Board of Directors, at its sole discretion, to require reimbursement of all or a portion of the incentive compensation, defined as payouts under the STIP and LTIP, received by senior executives or former senior executives over the 12 months preceding a triggering event if:
+A clawback policy (the "Clawback Policy") was adopted by the Board of Directors effective January 22, 2015, and was subsequently amended on November 29, 2021 by the Board of Directors following a recommendation of the NGSRC.

+Under the Clawback Policy, the NGSRC may, in its sole discretion, require the reimbursement or forfeiture of all or a portion of incentive compensation, defined as payouts from BRP's STIP and LTIP, received by its Executives (as defined below) or former Executives in the following circumstances:

-- the incentive compensation received by the senior executive was calculated based upon the achievement of financial results that were subsequently materially restated or corrected, in whole or in part; - the senior executive engaged in gross negligence, intentional misconduct or fraud that caused or partially caused the need for the restatement; and - the amount of incentive compensation that would have been awarded to or the profit realized by the senior executive had the financial results been properly reported would have been lower than the amount actually awarded or received.
+- o the incentive compensation received by the Executive was calculated based upon the achievement of financial results that were subsequently materially restated or corrected, in whole or in part and the amount of incentive compensation that would have been awarded to or the profit realized by the Executive had the financial results been properly reported would have been lower than the amount actually awarded or received; or - o the Executive engaged in Misconduct (as defined below) that caused material financial or reputational harm to the Company.